NordicSemiconductor/pc-nrfconnect-ble/doc/docs/connecting_devices.md

 # Establishing Bluetooth Low Energy connections

-The nRF Connect Bluetooth® Low Energy app can establish and maintain up to eight simultaneous Bluetooth Low Energy connections.
+The {{app_name}} can establish and maintain up to eight simultaneous Bluetooth Low Energy connections.

 To connect to devices, complete the following steps: